SajidZakaria/ST3-CP-Environment/README.md

 # ST3-CP-Environment
-A simple yet powerful competitive environment setup using PowerShell and Sublime Text 3
+A simple yet powerful Competitive Programming environment setup using PowerShell and Sublime Text 3